It felt like I was having to stitch together too many pieces and did not have a front-end that non-*nix admins could utilize.

 I looked over the Management Tools page and felt that "Proxmox VE" would be the best solution for a small cluster.

-I will start researching and documenting this solution but in a Proxmox configuration in a new thread soon.
+I will start researching and documenting a Proxmox solution.

 ------------- PROJECT ON INDEFINITE HOLD -------------

 WARNING - I have used VMware ESXi for years for all my hypervisor needs and as such, KVM as a replacement will be new to me and this is my "learning area" as I go.

 I hope this thread will be helpful to those who follow in my foot steps as well as getting any advice based on what I have done / documented.

 To discuss this thread, please participate here: >> INSERT UBUNTU FORUMS LINK HERE <<

 This thread will cover installation of a KVM (Kernel-based Virtual Machine) on a dedicated Ubuntu server.
 The server will be installed on bare-metal and the host OS will be as minimal as possible.